 5. Bury top score in the first ten minutes – 11/1

 Back the Shakers with Sky bet, the official betting partner of the EFL – Click here for over 60 markets on the Bury game alone

 Referee: Saturday’s referee is Mr Eddie Ilderton from the Tyne & Wear.
 This season Eddie has taken charge of just three games – showing 10 yellow cards and two red cards.
 His last game was on 31st December when he took charge of the League Two game between Crewe and Accrington Stanley.

 Accrington won the game 1-0 and two yellow cards were shown.

 Eddie’s last game involving the Shakers was the very first game of last season and a 1-1 draw at Doncaster Rovers, thanks to two of the weirdest goals we are likely to see.
 Two yellow cards were shown during the game.

-It’s pay on the day only at Scunthorpe – no tickets are available from Gigg Lane – Click here
+Ticket and Travel: It’s pay on the day only at Scunthorpe – no tickets are available from Gigg Lane – Click here for full details

 Finally...plenty of noise, again, please from those travelling to Glanford Park – Be Loud – Be Proud – Be Bury!